Help & Advice Articles, Videos and How-to-Guides

 Permagard sell specialist crack stitching kits, which provide all you need to repair cracks in your wall.
 Our kits contain helical spiral bars, special grout, a mixing paddle, a mortar gun with nozzles as well as a trowel.
 Permagard offer both a standard crack-stitching kit and a heavy-duty kit for larger cracks.

-Permacem Grout – the steel bars are grouted into place using Permacem Grout, a shrink compensated grout with added polymer additives which sets around the helical bar and develops compressive strength rapidly to prevent axial deflection of the helical bar under load conditions.
+Permacem Grout – grout the steel bars into place using Permacem Grout.
+This shrink compensated grout with added polymer additives which sets around the helical bar and develops compressive strength rapidly to prevent axial deflection of the helical bar under load conditions.